How to get there

 - [Sizable frame].

-Click on the very edge of the palette and drag the sizable frame to reshape the entire palette.As you drag, the palette snaps into new configurations: tall and thin, short and stout, square, and so on.
+Drag this small white square at the lower-right corner of the palette diagonally upward and to the right; you’ll reshape the entire palette.As you drag, the palette snaps into new configurations: tall and thin, short and stout, square, and so on.
 If your monitor is wider than it is tall, for example, you might consider rotating the palette so that it’s a short horizontal strip.
 If you drag the resize box inward toward the upper-left corner, you hide tools.
 Drag the resize box outward again to bring them back into view,